Verdict

 The ultimate site about the king of the analogue age

 Just in time with the accordant movie RCA Victor released "Harum Scarum" in November 1965.
 On the 13th of the month the record entered Billboard's "Top LPs Chart", stayed for 23 weeks and peaked at number 8.
 In its initial sales period the long player was retailed 300,000 times and therefore a third more than the previously released "Elvis For Everyone".
 But in total "Harum Scarum" sold just 2.5 million units, which was half a million less than the predecessor and on the same level as "Girl Happy", the worst selling Presley album of the decade so far.
 Translated to the present the physical sales match 375 million paid streams of the complete album or 3.75 billion paid streams of individual tracks.
-In the present "Harum Scarum" is the least streamed Elvis album on Spotify.
-Over the years it didn't find more than 1.7 million listeners.

 The art department of RCA Victor tryed to give the sleeve an "oriental" touch, which I liked very much when I was a kid.
 I remember seeing the album in a record store (yes, I am that old!) and wanting it badly just because of the artwork.
 However, because the photo was supposed to be on the left side and would have looked asymmetrical, it simply was flipped.
 I don't think many fans realized it at the time.